meydanoglu/reduce-mb/README.md

 # Story
 This simple program uses Pillow, Python Image Library to reduce the size of images in a folder.
-I wanted to make this simple program, because I occasionaly upload some snapshots from movies to Notion, and Notion only allows images that are not bigger than 5 MB.
+I wanted to make this simple program, because I occasionally upload some snapshots from movies to Notion, and Notion only allows images that are not bigger than 5 MB.
 It turned out to be really annoying to try to resize images one by one.
 ### Instructions on how to use this if you couldn't figured it out:
 + PIL must be installed.
 If you don't have Pillow installed, you can install it using: